Python-SIP/sip/sphinx/directives.rst

 v4.12.
 The name of the version is ``SIP_`` followed by the individual parts of the version number separated by an underscore.
 SIP v4.12 is therefore ``SIP_4_12`` and SIP v4.13.2 is ``SIP_4_13_2``.

+.. versionadded:: 4.14

+If a particular version is enabled then SIP will automatically generate a corresponding C preprocessor symbol for use by handwritten code.
+The symbol is the name of the version prefixed by ``SIP_TIMELINE_``.

 For example::